flowinho/flowinho.github.io/_posts/code/2019-07-19-unit-testing-json-object-mapping-alamofire.md

 layout: post
 title: "Unit-testing JSON object-mapping and structure with Alamofire"
 tags: code
+excerpt: "Solving the puzzle of unit-testing JSON object and url-response-data mapping in Swift 4 can be quite the challenging objective since there a many possible ways.
+I’d like to share mine with you."
 ---

 Solving the puzzle of unit-testing JSON object and url-response-data mapping in Swift 4 can be quite the challenging objective since there a many possible ways.
 I’d like to share mine with you.